Butter Powder: Is It Healthy, How to Use It, and How Long It Lasts

 Where can I buy butter powder?

 You can find the shelf-stable substitute in some brick-and-mortar stores, like Walmart.
-However, this brand is Survival Mom’s favorite.
+Otherwise, I recommend Anthony’s butter powder as a reliable brand.

 How to Reconstitute